 What You Need to Know

-This home has a number of highperforming features, including its filters, thermostat, gas furnace and central air conditioner.
+This home has a number of highperforming features, including its heat pump, gas furnace, central air conditioner and thermostat.

-This home will be healthier, more comfortable, cleaner and quieter, and cost less to operate, than most Florida homes.
+This home will be healthier, more comfortable, cleaner and quieter, and cost less to operate, than most Virginia homes.